 - Then carrot kheer is best enjoyed hot.
 Piping hot carrot kheer with little clarified butter floating on the top tastes divine.

-Instead of just boiling carrots with milk, I first saute carrots in little ghee until all the water evaporates, carrots become a little soft and start leaving a lovely aroma.
+- Instead of just boiling carrots with milk, I first saute carrots in little ghee until all the water evaporates, carrots become a little soft, and start leaving a lovely aroma.
 By doing so, ghee also gets cooked very well and gets mixed with milk very well.
 At this stage, I add milk and cook for an hour or so.
-Lastly, add sugar and flavour it with cardamom, etc.
+Lastly, add sugar and flavor it with cardamom, etc.

 - Using a potato peeler scrape the thick yellow stem inside the carrots.